bfrg/vim-qf-preview/README.md

 # vim-qf-preview

-A plugin for the quickfix and location list window to quickly preview the file with the quickfix item under the cursor in a popup window.
+A plugin for the quickfix and location list window to quickly preview the file under the cursor at the current quickfix location in a popup window.

 <dl>
   <p align="center">